LJOSS/MovieFilm/README.md

 # MovieFilm Application

-Application include two screens.
-First one is list of the movies and the second one is movie details.
+Application includes two screens: the first one is a list of movies and the second one is movie details.

 ## Project architecture

-The project is following the Clean architecture principles.
-There are 4 modules that refers to architecture layers:
+The project is following Clean architecture principles with Koin DI library.
+There are 4 modules that represent architecture layers:

 - app
 - presentation